European Union competition law: Abuse of dominance

 "Any abuse by one or more undertakings of a dominant position within the common market or in a substantial part of it shall be prohibited as incompatible with the common market insofar as it may affect trade between Member States.

 This can mean (a) directly or indirectly imposing unfair purchase or selling prices or other unfair trading conditions;

 (b) limiting production, markets or technical development to the prejudice of consumers;

 (c) applying dissimilar conditions to equivalent transactions with other trading parties, thereby placing them at a competitive disadvantage;

 (d) making the conclusion of contracts subject to acceptance by the other parties of supplementary obligations which, by their nature or according to commercial usage, have no connection with the subject of such contracts."

 The provision aims to protect competition and promote consumer welfare by preventing firms from abusing dominant market positions.
 This objective has been emphasized by EU institutions and officials on numerous occasions – for example, it was stated as such during the judgement in Deutsche Telekom v Commission, whilst the former Commissioner for Competition, Neelie Kroes, also specified in 2005 that: "First, it is competition, and not competitors, that is to be protected.
 Second, ultimately the aim is to avoid consumer harm".

 Additionally, the European Commission published its Guidance on Article [102] Enforcement Priorities, which details the body's aims when applying Article 102, reiterating that the ultimate goal is the protection of the competitive process and the concomitant consumer benefits that are derived from it.
+This Guidance was amended in 2023, when the European Commission announced its intention to adopt Guidelines on exclusionary abuses under Article 102 TFEU in 2025.
+When the Guidelines will be adopted, the European Commission will withdraw the Guidance on Enforcement Priorities.

-Notwithstanding these stated objectives, Article 102 is quite controversial and has been much scrutinized.
+Notwithstanding the objectives stated above, Article 102 is quite controversial and has been much scrutinized.
 In large part, this stems from the fact that the provision applies only where dominance is present; meaning a firm that is not in a dominant market position could legitimately pursue competitive practices – such as bundling – that would otherwise constitute abuse if committed by a dominant firm.
 That is not to suggest that it is unlawful for a firm to hold a dominant position; rather, it is the abuse of that position that is the concern of Article 102 – as was stated in Michelin v Commission a dominant firm has a "special responsibility not to allow its conduct to impair undistorted competition".